Created on

 A new authentication feature used by the fgfm protocol is introduced in v7.0.12 or v7.2.5 and some origins are also described in the related articles below.

-Now that a certificate CN is checked against the serial number of the connected device (when FortiGate connects to FortiManager or when FortiManager connects to FortiGate), it is mandatory to check the SN included in the presented certificate.
+Now that a certificate CN is checked against the serial number of the connected device (when FortiGate connects to FortiManager or when FortiManager connects to FortiGate), it is mandatory to check the Serial Number included in the presented certificate.

-If the secondary node in the cluster is currently handling the connection, its SN may not match the one presented in the Fortinet_Factory certificate. and it can be possible to see this in the fgfm debug (diag debug application fgfm 255):
+If the secondary node in the cluster is currently handling the connection, its Serial Number may not match the one presented in the Fortinet_Factory certificate and the connectivity between FortiGate and FortiManager will not come up.
+It is possible to see this in the FGFM debug output ('diag debug application fgfm 255').
+This is fixed in FortiOS v7.0.16/v7.2.9/v7.4.5/v7.6.0.

 FGFMs: __session_cb,125: fgfm_fqdn_connect fail..